Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Prompt Stealing Attack

-\textbf{Embedding Predictor:} Once the classifier has grouped all probing prompts into a number of groups, the attacker can then convert each group into the original cache that they hit.
-The \emph{embedding predictor} is an embedding training process with Stochastic Gradient Descent (SGD) algorithm. \textit{Embedding predictor} first creates an embedding (E) randomly, and computes the similarity score ($S_{E}$) with other prompts from the same cluster.
-Theoretically, the cached embedding should keep a high similarity score ($S_{c}$) with these prompts.
-Since we can only get the number of skip steps instead of the accurate similarity score, we assume that the similarity score is the upper bound of the corresponding skip level.
-The \emph{embedding predictor} sets the Mean Squared Error (MSE) of $S_E$ and $S_c$ as the loss, and updates the embedding E based on the SGD algorithm.
-Then, it iterates this procedure until $E$ achieves similar similarity as the cache.
+\textbf{Embedding Predictor.} Once the classifier has grouped all probing prompts, the attacker can then recover each group back to the original cached prompt that they hit.
+The \emph{embedding predictor} is an embedding training process with the Stochastic Gradient Descent (SGD) algorithm.
+It first creates a random embedding $E$ and computes the similarity scores as a vector $S_{E}$ with each prompt from the group.
+We denote the similarity scores between the cached prompt and the prompts in the group as a vector $S_C$.
+Since the attacker can only infer the number of skipped steps based on the generation latency (\Cref{box:primitive_1}) instead of an accurate similarity score, we assume that the number of skipped steps represents the worst-case similarity.
+The \emph{embedding predictor} takes the Mean Squared Error (MSE) between $S_E$ and $S_C$ as the loss function, and iteratively updates the embedding $E$ based on SGD to make it similar to the original cached prompt.

-\textbf{Prompt Recoverer: } The next step is to convert the embedding to prompts.
-Inspired by prior studies \cite{mokady2021clipcapclipprefiximage}, we design a generative model named \textit{prompt recoverer} to recover embeddings to prompts.
-It first maps an embedding from CLIP embedding space to GPT2 space with an MLP-based model.
-Afterward, it uses GPT2 \cite{Radford2019LanguageMA} to iteratively generates the recovered prompt word by word.
-When training, we do not freeze GPT2's parameters to enhance the alignment between the output and normal users' prompt style.
+\textbf{Prompt Recoverer.} The next step is to convert the embedding to prompts.
+Inspired by prior studies \cite{mokady2021clipcapclipprefiximage}, we design a generative model named \textit{prompt recoverer} to convert embeddings back to prompts.
+It first maps an embedding from the CLIP embedding space to the GPT-2 space with an MLP-based model.
+Then, it uses a 124M-parameter GPT-2 \cite{Radford2019LanguageMA} to reconstruct the prompt word by word.
+When training, we do not freeze the parameters of GPT-2 to enhance the alignment between the output and normal users' prompt style.